Cammer

 aplenty in 1960s NASCAR (National Association for Stock Car Auto Racing) racing

-but little so blatant as Chrysler in 1964 fielding their 426 HEMI, a pure racing
+but little of it was as blatant as Chrysler in 1964 putting on the grid their 426 HEMI V8, a pure racing

 engine, in what was supposed to be a series for mass-produced vehicles.
-Whatever the legal position, it was hardly in
+Whatever the legal position (and the corporation did check before fielding the thing), it was hardly in

-auto-racing and the public positions of General Motors (GM), Ford and Chrysler
+auto-racing and the public positions of GM (General Motors), Ford and Chrysler

 supported the stand, leaving the sport to dealer and privateers although,